Allen-Synthesis/EuroPi/software/contrib/bezier.md

 - Channel A (`cv4`) outputs a 10ms trigger every time a new sample is generated (determined by the frequency)
 - Channel B (`cv5`) is high whenever its voltage output is higher than 50%. e.g. if the range is set to 0-10V, `cv5` will be high if `cv2` is 5V or more.

+Patching a clock/gate/trigger signal into `din` will force the output channels to choose a new goal voltage.
+This can (and frequently will) cause an abrupt change in the CV output of channels A and B, rather than the smoothly changing voltages they normally output.

 ## Additional Configuration